cdomingo/MassEffectSpaceTimeline/README.md

 MassEffectSpaceTimeline
 =======================

-An interactive timeline for the Mass Effect Universe
+An interactive timeline using Canvas and Javascript for the Mass Effect Universe